TChain: An n-tuple in multiple files

 Here’s an example: Suppose instead of the single file experiment.root

-, and so on through
+experiment1.root, experiment2.root, and so on through

-.
-They’d all contain the n-tuple tree1
+experiment9.root.
+They’d all contain the tree1 with

 the same variables, but with different values.
 We could then define a